 Richard Brewster has held leading positions in nonprofits for more than 20 years, including eight years as chief executive of one of the UK's largest charities, and five years as executive director of one of the US's leading nonprofit support agencies.
-He also spent four years talking with and studying what people who lead nonprofits do, how they think, how they make decisions and how they integrate their work and the rest of their lives (see more here.)
+He also spent four years talking with and studying a cohort of people in executive positions in around 80 nonprofit organizations: how, as leaders, they spend their time, how they think, how they make decisions and how they integrate their work and the rest of their lives (see more here.)
 Richard combines this deep experience and unique insight into the dilemmas of those with leadership responsibilities in nonprofits with a strong reputation as an accomplished consultant, coach and trainer.
 You can learn more about his career to date here.

 Richard works with nonprofit executive directors and other staff leadership and board chairs and other officers to help them answer these questions: